 Join the Daryl Gott Trio for a set of fantastic jazz, followed by a jam session.
 Admission is free; pre-order your favorite food from neighborhood favorites Third Culture Bakery and Baba & Pop's Pierogi and bring it to the event.
 In-house bar service available.
 More details available on Facebook

 The People's Building, 9995 E. Colfax Ave.

-Monday through Saturday, 8 a.m. to 5 p.m., free testing for COVID-19 is provided to anyone who wants to be tested, especially those who have symptoms.
+Open Monday through Saturday, 8 a.m. to 5 p.m., free testing for COVID-19 is provided to anyone who wants to be tested, especially those who have symptoms.
 No appointment is necessary.
-No doctor referral, no health insurance and no proof of identification are required.
+No doctor referral, no health insurance, and no proof of identification is required.
 Online registration in advance is preferred but is not required.

 Aurora Center for Active Adults parking lot, 30 Del Mar Circle, at Del Mar Park